ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When it comes to mobile development, even small missteps in designing forms can have a big impact, not just on user experience but also on…</blockquote>

 <h3>4.
-Mobile App Development Process: Full Guide - <a href="https://medium.com/@flutterwtf/mobile-app-development-process-full-guide-652b884265c5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Token Expiration in Ktor: Automatic Token Refresh for API Calls - <a href="https://medium.com/proandroiddev/handling-token-expiration-in-ktor-automatic-token-refresh-for-api-calls-e79badd379dc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `What the Flutter`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>Discover main steps of mobile app development: idea generation, research, design, development, and more in this comprehensive guide</blockquote>
+<blockquote>A Complete Guide to Seamlessly Managing Token Expiry and Refresh in Ktor-based Android Apps</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>